 Look at how this technical catalyst would have been important in indicating the continued selloff.

 By comparison, let’s look at how company news can be a catalyst using this chart of Netflix Inc. (NFLX) as it was set to report earnings at the close on October 17, 2016.
 After the close, Netflix announced that it beat its earnings estimate by 100%, there was a pop after hours.
 Consequently, you might have jumped in looking for a sharp move higher based on this catalyst.

 Here’s how the trade would have turned out.

 Prior to this catalyst, NFLX couldn’t really find a clear direction for multiple months.
-This is another highlight of why catalysts are important when you’re trading.
+This is another highlight of why catalyst trading is useful when looking for profitable trades.

-Catalysts are all over, and are typically what a stock needs to find a direction and/or break out of a range.
+Trading catalysts are all over, and are typically what a stock needs to find a direction and/or break out of a range.
 That said, practice looking for catalysts and watch how they affect stocks.
-This will help you develop a clear thought process and be ready for the next time you see an event or announcement with the potential to move a stock.
+Understanding catalyst trading will help you develop a clear thought process and be ready for the next time you see an event or announcement with the potential to move a stock.

 Kyle Dennis runs Kyle Dennis’ Biotech Breakouts (biotechbreakouts.com).
 He is an event-based trader, who prefers low-priced and small-cap biotech stocks.